·

 1. Use reusable bags when shopping

-Use what you already have – any reusable tote bag, paper bag, backpack, or even old plastic bag.
+Start by using what you already have – whether it’s a tote bag, paper bag, backpack, or even an old plastic one.

 ways to reduce the use of plastic bags